inbridgeio/open-invoice-format/README.md

 ### How to use inside a PDF:
 To use the open invoice format like ZugFeRD inside a PDF.
 Your JSON should be attached as `inbridge-oif.json` to the PDF.
-We recommend to use one of our [parsing libraries](#parsing-libraries) to make working with OIF as easy as pie!
+We recommend to use one of our [integration libraries](#integration-libraries) to make working with OIF as easy as pie!

 For the full schema, check out our latest [schema.json](schema.json).